 For more information on the wide array of activities available at your local Metropark, please click the options below.

 Cycle along a three-mile, paved hike-bike trail that meanders through open fields as well as wooded areas.
-The Oakwoods Metropark trail has flat terrain and connects to twelve more miles of paved, hike/bike trails at Lower Huron and Willow Metroparks for a 30-mile round trip excursion.
+The Oakwoods Metropark trail has flat terrain and connects to twelve more miles of paved, hike/bike trails linking Oakwoods to Willow and Lower Huron Metropark creating a 30-mile round trip excursion within the Metroparks.
+Parking is recommended at the Oakwoods Nature Center.

 Search the mature woodlands, tallgrass prairies, and backwaters of the Huron River at Oakwoods Metropark for bald eagles, osprey and a variety of birds.
 Meet “Hawkeye,” the red-tailed hawk at the Nature Center.
 Look for a variety of waterfowl wading along river waters.
 Interpreters maintain a bird species list.
 Birding programs, including a woodcock watch and bird counts, are held at the park.